pugong2019/bkms_for_llm_agent/llm_agent_bkms.md

 ### 14. Context Management Strategy
 **Manual compact at appropriate times:** When you see context usage approaching full capacity, manually execute the `/compact` command.
 This allows compression to occur at a more natural breakpoint, such as after completing a functional module or finishing a test round.
 Compressing at this time means the LLM is less likely to lose important information.
 If you wait for automatic compression, it might trigger right when you're in the middle of modifying code, which can easily cause problems.

-**Another technique:** For relatively independent tasks, simply start a new session.
+**Manual clear:** For relatively independent tasks, simply start a new session.
 Since you've already documented the task plan, a new session can quickly get up to speed by reading the documentation.
 This is much wiser than struggling in a session that's about to explode.

-## Kode - An Open Source Agent Tool
+## Kode - Used In WAMR
 Kode repository: https://github.com/shareAI-lab/Kode-cli

 ### Model Configuration